gabriel-rch/MNIST-Draw/README.md

 ![Keras](https://img.shields.io/badge/Keras-%23D00000.svg?style=for-the-badge&logo=Keras&logoColor=white)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)

-This web-based application allows users to interactively draw digits and instantly classify them using a pre-trained model based on the MNIST dataset.
+This Gradio demo allows users to interactively draw digits and instantly classify them using a pre-trained model based on the MNIST dataset.

 MNIST, a widely used dataset in the field of machine learning, consists of handwritten digits ranging from 0 to 9.
 A Deep Neural Network (DNN) was trained on those images with the task of classifying and recognizing previously unseen handwritings of digits.